rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Brown's industrial gazetteer and hand-book of the Atchison, Topeka & Santa Fe R.R.</CITE>

-<a name="0.4.92.2">0.4.92.2</a> **Still images**.
-Consider layout, color, size, and other graphic factors to determine whether text is visually inseparable.

 ### 0.4.94 Order and transposition

 <a name="0.4.94.05">0.4.94.05</a> DCRMR calls for descriptive information from the resource to be transcribed into elements in a standardized, specific order, which corresponds to area order in [International Standard Bibliographic Description](https://www.ifla.org/files/assets/cataloguing/isbd/isbd-cons_20110321.pdf){:target="_blank"} (ISBD) and which also forms the basis of chapter organization in DCRMR.
 Within each area, element order may be further specified.
 The order of commonly used elements is given below; further elements and the order thereof may be specified in the DCRMR text.